jonnyjackson26/jonny-jackson/README.md

 TODO:

-- [ ] add images for tags in each card (hugo, docusuarus, next, react) to show my broad capabilities
+- [ ] Create list of techstack and put in readme